eclipse/kiso-testing/docs/advanced_features/dynamic_conf.rst

 Dynamic Configuration
 =====================

-In some situation, it is useful to change the in-use auxiliary behavior dynamically.
+In some situation, it can be useful to change the behaviour of the auxiliary in-use dynamically.
 For example, switching for a brand new channel or simply change an attribute value.

-Thanks to the common auxiliary interface, user can easily change his auxiliary configuration by simply stop it (call of delete_instance public method) ,access it different public attributes, and then just restarts the auxiliary (call of create_instance public method)
+Thanks to the common auxiliary interface, users can easily change their auxiliary configuration by simply stop it (call of delete_instance public method) ,access it different public attributes, and then just restarts the auxiliary (call of the public method ``delete_instance``)

 .. warning:: if you are using the original auxiliary instance don't forget to
-    switch back to it initial configuration for the next test cases.
+    switch back to its initial configuration for the next test cases.

 Find below a complete example where during the test, the current pcan connector is replaced by a simple CCLoopback: